 What was most interesting for us to learn about would be the riots caused by inmates when they successfully set some of the dorms on fire in 1985.
-Besides being interesting to read the timeline of the entire riot unfolding, it did come to a peaceful end.
-We were mostly curious about the photos on display from the riot because it looked like the inmates were wearing casual clothing, no uniforms.
+It did come to a peaceful end, but you can still read the timeline of the entire riot unfolding.
+We were mostly crious about the photos on display from the riot because it looked like the inmates were wearing casual clothing, not uniforms.

 For anyone visiting Cobh Ireland, be sure to block out 3 hours to visit Spike Island, it has won awards and has tons of great reviews.

-We love referencing San Francisco’s painted ladies when we find a row of colorful homes when we travel as we already did in Telc, Czech Republic, but we were surprised to find Ireland also has it’s very own set of painted ladies here in Cobh known as the “Deck of Cards.”
+We love referencing San Francisco’s painted ladies when we find a row of colorful homes when we travel as we already did in Telc, Czech Republic.
+However, we were surprised to find Ireland also has it’s very own set of painted ladies here in Cobh known as the “Deck of Cards.”

 This adorable row of houses makes for a picture-perfect setting, especially with the backdrop of St. Colman’s Cathedral and the harbor.

 Whether or not this claim is true, the harbor is actually quite large.
-After taking a short boat ride over to Spike Island we really were able to see the magnitude of the size of the harbor.
+After taking a short boat ride over to Spike Island we really were able to see the size.
 So, regardless of titles, the harbor here is impressively large.

 The centerpiece of Cobh Ireland would be the magnificent and enormous cathedral that steals the skyline in this seaside town.
 St. Colman’s Cathedral is a Neo-Gothic church that took 47 years to build!
 The spire and bell tower soar at 100 feet making it the largest in the country.

-Visitors can take a look inside, sadly there was a funeral in procession at the time of our visit and we did not get to go inside.
+Visitors can normally take a look inside.
+Sadly there was a funeral in procession at the time of our visit, so we, obviously did not go in.
 Even then, the Catholic cathedral was easy to admire from the exterior.

-Besides being the last port of call for the Titanic, Cobh Ireland has plenty of fascinating stories to tell.
-From Irish Emigration to the famous sinking of Lusitania in the harbor.
-You can learn about it in the Cobh city Heritage Center.
+One of the best things to do in Cobh, Ireland is to learn more about its history!
+Besides being the last port of call for the Titanic, the island has plenty of fascinating stories to tell.
+From Irish Emigration to the famous sinking of Lusitania in the harbor, you’ll learn a lot.
+You can learn about it in the Cobh City Heritage Center.

 The center is located in a beautifully restored Victorian railway station and gives visitors a history breakdown with exhibits on the Titanic, Lusitania, Emigration, the local maritime history, and the Irish famine.
 Also, if you have any Irish in your blood you can explore your genealogy here.